 Sociologists are social scientists who study people's behaviours and interactions, whether they are personal interactions or interactions on a bigger scale.
-They study
+They study societies, social processes, and the way citizens adhere to established social customs.

 Sociology is the study of society in all its complexity, from both an empirical and a theoretical perspective.
 Sociologists limit their research focus to social interactions instead of areas such as politics or economics.
 They study how different groups, such as political organisations, religions, social structures, economic groups affect each other and how those relationships shape society at large.